EnglundE/pasta-palace-ms2/README.md

 > - Microsoft Edge: Nothing to address, works according to test of user stories.

-- ### Functional tests on different devices
+### Functional tests on different devices

 > - Iphone 7, Iphone 11 Pro, Iphone SE, Ipad.
 Samsung Galaxy S10e, Xiaomi Mi Note 10.
 Laptop, PC.
 Below tests was performed on all devices:
 >
 > 1. All Navigation links were tested to see if they work as intended including the collapsed navbar on phones.
 > 2. All Menu tabs were clicked to test if the new content show.
 > 3. All Menu items were clicked twice to check that it gets added to cart and on second click that the alert is shown.
 > 4. Remove button and change quantity on items in the cart was tested.
 > 5. Total amount in cart checked so it gets updated accordingly.
 > 6. Check that image slider shows the images and that next/prev button works as intended
 > 7. Checked that date picker in book a table section works.
 > 8. Checked that correct alert shown when book button is i clicked when something in the book a table form isn't filled out or email filled out with wrong format.
 > 9. Checked that modal shown with correct information when book a table form is filled out correctly and button Book is clicked.
 > 10. Checked that correct alert shown when Send button is i clicked when something in the contact form isn't filled out or email filled out with wrong format.
 > 11. Checked that modal shown with correct information when contact form is filled out correctly and button Send is clicked.
 > 12. Checked that the book at table and contact form generates the intended email when filled out correctly.
 > 13. Checked that social media links in the bottom of the website works and takes you to a new tab in the browser and to correct website.
+> 14. Responsiveness checked on all devices and all kind of screen sizes.

 > - No error in console at any stage of the testing.